Margaret Thatcher – The Iron Lady

 Loved and Hated in Equal Measure

 Despite becoming the first female Prime Minister, and one of the most effective, few statues or memorials exist.
 She remains such a divisive figure for many that any statue or monument would become a target for unrest.
-After she died in 2013, the cremated remains of Margaret Thatcher were buried alongside those of her husband, Dennis in the Royal Hospital Chelsea following a private ceremony.
+After she died in 2013, her cremated remains were buried alongside those of her husband, Dennis in the Royal Hospital Chelsea following a private ceremony.

 Overview by Graham Saunders